elderberry-smells/TLM-tool/README.md

-# TLM-tool
+# TLM-tool description
-a tool for analyzing TLM assay panels and auto-calling the data set based on a master identification file.
+a tool for analyzing TLM assay panels and auto-calling the data set with the associated Trait/Seg/WT call of the panel.

 The tool itself is running csv, pandas, and os libraries.
-It will analyze a kraken exported data set (csv file) and return an analyzed set complete with Trait/seg/wildtype calls for the N9, Castle, and clubroot panels.
+It will analyze a kraken exported data set (csv file) and return an analyzed set complete with Trait/seg/wildtype calls for the N9, Castle, clubroot, RLM7 spring and winter, BL10 and N13 panels.

 Version 2 notes: